-College debt no drain on home buying, UM researcher says
+College debt no drain on home buying, UM prof says

 Is college debt truly keeping a generation of young adults from buying homes?